jcanosan/who_is_that_matching_network/README.md

 ## Running instructions
 For running, we recommend you to use two different terminals.

-1. Any terminal: source and run ROS
+1. Any of the two terminals: source and run ROS
 ```
 source /opt/ros/kinetic/setup.bash
 nohup roslaunch freenect_launch freenect.launch &